inspaya/istemlabs/_courses/software-engineering-beginner-course-II.md

 To participate in this course, students must demonstrate competence in the following concepts:

 1. Using the command line/terminal/shell

 1. Using a text editor and/or I.D.E

 1. Using Git (i.e. everyday) commands and setting up a repository on Github.com, Bitbucket.org, Gitlab.com or similar cloud-based VCS platform.

 1. Building a functional website with HTML, CSS and JavaScript

 1. Deploying web applications or sites

 ## Certification

-Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: Beginner Course II” certificate.
+Upon successful completion of this course, participants will be awarded the **iSTEMLabsAfrica Software Engineering: Beginner Course II** certificate.

 ## Cost